 1. What Data Should Be Migrated vs Retired

 Not all legacy data deserves migration.
 Data retirement decisions reduce project scope and costs substantially.
 Should you move 20-year-old customer records nobody accesses?
 Archive completed transactions beyond regulatory requirements instead of migrating them.
-Additionally, test data, temporary records, and obsolete product information waste migration resources.
+Test data, temporary records, and obsolete product information waste migration resources.
 Smart organizations analyze data usage patterns before deciding what moves forward versus what gets archived or deleted permanently.

 2. Migrating Logic vs Redesigning Logic